manyfold3d/website/_posts/2024-07-12-wsg-assessment.md

 Remove unnecessary and redundant data from your servers, whether it is single-use (dark data) or abandoned.

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 #### Expiration Dates

 Create data with an expiration date.
 Excess data is a form of technical debt, and routinely cleaning up old data needs to be normalized.

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 #### Classify And Tag

 Use a data classification / tagging policy to make it easier to find, handle, and remove.

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 #### Justify Storage

 Store data only when it is difficult to recreate.

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 #### Optimize Logging

 Optimize log collection, storage (off-site), and rotation; scheduling during low-activity hours and using carbon-neutral backup providers.

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 #### Asset Downloads

 Ensure long-term assets, especially those of a large size, are made available for download.

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.